 We'd love to hear from you.

-Choose the appropriate category from the menu below and your inquiry will be directed to a member of our team, or browse our FAQs below to learn more about Space Perspective’s once in a lifetime experience!
+Choose a category from the menu below and your inquiry will be directed to the right member of our team.
+Below the contact form, you can find a link to our logos, imagery and videos (Media Assets) and browse our FAQ to learn more about our safe, accessible and carbon-neutral spaceflight experience.

 Our first commercial space flights are planned for late 2024.